Aeroluna/LunaCoopMod/README.md

 - Added autocast to Stimpack.

 Potentially too OP having units perfectly stim, but if Nova's marines can have it, why not Raynor?
-Initiallly off and has to be enabled manually.

 - Added double MULEs.